adriancosme/infojobs-hackathon/README.md

 ### Login

-Sign in with your infojobs account and analize your experiences
+Sign in with your infojobs account and analize your experiences.
+Also you can write in the input and then analize it.

 ![Login page](./docs/images/login.png)